Gresford disaster: Background

 The Westminster and United Collieries Group began to sink the pit at Gresford in 1908.
 Two shafts were sunk 50 yd apart: the Dennis and the Martin.
-They were named after Sir Theodore Martin, the company chairman, and Mabel Dennis, wife of the company managing director Henry Dyke Dennis, who had ceremonially cut the first sods for each of the respective shafts.
+They were named after Sir Theodore Martin, the company chairman, and Mabel Dennis, wife of the company managing director Henry Dyke Dennis, who had ceremonially cut the first sods for each of the respective shafts in November 1907.
 Work was completed in 1911.
-The mine was one of the deepest in the Denbighshire Coalfield: the Dennis shaft reached depths of about 2264 ft and the Martin shaft about 2252 ft.
+The mine was one of the two deepest in the Denbighshire Coalfield: the Dennis shaft reached depths of about 2264 ft and the Martin shaft about 2252 ft.

 By 1934, 2,200 coal miners were employed at the colliery, with 1,850 working underground and 350 on the surface.
 Three coal seams were worked at Gresford across several sections: